Alcapurrias

 Procedure:

-Peel the green bananas and the taro root and cut in very small pieces, add to a food processor and processed until a homogeneous, paste like dough is obtained.
-Place the dough in a container, add the sofrito and the salt to the dough, mix well and set aside in the refrigerator while you make the filling.
+Peel the green bananas and the taro root and cut in very small pieces, add to a food processor, and processed until a homogeneous paste like dough is obtained.
+Place the dough in a container, add the sofrito, salt and sazon to the dough, mix well and set aside in the refrigerator while you make the filling.

-In a pot, over medium heat, sauté the onion, until softened.
+In a pan at medium heat, add the oil.
+When the oil is hot, sauté the onion until softened.
 Add garlic, and sofrito, and cook for one minute.

-Add the desired protein and cook for 5 minutes, stirring constantly.
+Add the desired protein and cook until browned, stirring constantly.

 Cut the parchment paper into squares of about 5” each, put a bit of oil in the paper and distribute evenly.
 Place a 1/4 cup (2oz) of dough in the center of the parchment paper and spread it.
 In the center of the dough, place two tablespoons of meat.
 Close the paper from one end to the other and push inward with your hand until the dough is closed with the filling inside and the alcapurria is formed, you can also used a spoon to help shaping the dough.